Borgata Poker Bonus Code

 Three areas where Borgata Poker could do better

-- Server stability: Borgata Poker players have reported a high prevalence of lag and disconnections, especially during times when traffic is abnormally high (during a tournament series for example).
+- Server stability: Borgata Poker players report a high prevalence of lag and disconnections, especially during times when traffic is abnormally high (during a tournament series for example).
 Disconnects can cause frustration and confusion, and Borgata would be wise to address their underlying server problems.

 - Liquidity: The NJ online poker market is already hindered by its population restrictions, and Borgata Poker is the least trafficked site in the small market.
 What this means is that off-peak players might have difficulty finding a cash game, and sit & go players will rarely find a game of their liking.
 Only a few guaranteed tournaments run during the day.